ImDeveloperz/bloodDonation/README.md

 ---

-> 🏆 Neuralink isn't just a tool – it's a step toward smarter, data-driven blood donation systems that **save lives**.
+> 🏆 Lifelink isn't just a tool – it's a step toward smarter, data-driven blood donation systems that **save lives**.
 Let's revolutionize healthcare, one drop at a time. ❤️